Stouts/Stouts.backup/README.md

     $ duply uploads backup

-Load backup for profile `postgresql` from cloud and restore database
+Load backup for profile `postgresql` from cloud and restore database (logged as postgres user)

     $ duply postgresql restore